-On October 26, 2021, the Company's joint venture closed a \$65 million, five-year loan, including extension options, that bears interest at LIBOR plus 4.15% to refinance The Shops at Atlas Park, which replaced a \$67.5 million loan on the property.
-Additionally, on February 2, 2022, the Company's joint venture in FlatIron Crossing replaced the existing \$197 million loan on the property with a new \$175 million loan that bears interest at SOFR plus 3.70% and matures on February 9, 2025, including extension options.
+The Company has successfully secured all requested extensions from both balance sheet lenders and CMBS lenders/servicers spanning nine loan extensions totaling over \$1.6 billion of debt since September 2020, including the following refinancing and extensions in 2022.
+On February 2, 2022, the Company's joint venture in FlatIron Crossing replaced the existing \$197 million loan on the property with a new \$175 million loan that bears interest at SOFR plus 3.70% and matures on February 9, 2025, including extension options.
 On April 29, 2022, the Company closed on a new \$72 million loan at Pacific View with a fixed rate of 5.29% that matures on May 6, 2032.
-On May 6, 2022, the Company closed on a two-year extension of the \$175.4 million loan on The Oaks to June 5, 2024.
-The loan will now bear a fixed interest rate of 5.25%, and the Company repaid \$5.0 million of the outstanding loan balance at closing (See "-Financing Activities" in Management's Overview and Summary).
+On May 6, 2022, the Company closed on a two-year extension of the loan on The Oaks to June 5, 2024.
+The loan will now bear a fixed interest rate of 5.25%, and the Company repaid \$5.0 million of the outstanding loan balance at closing.
+Additionally, on July 1, 2022, the Company extended the loan maturity on Danbury Fair Mall to July 1, 2023.
+The interest rate remained unchanged at 5.5%, and the Company repaid \$10.0 million of the outstanding loan balance at closing (See "-Financing Activities" in Management's Overview and Summary).

 Rising interest rates are increasing the cost of the Company's borrowings due to its outstanding floating-rate debt and have led to higher interest rates on new fixed-rate debt.
+The Company expects to incur increased interest expense from the refinancing or extension of loans that may currently carry below-market interest rates.
 In certain cases, the Company may limit its exposure to interest rate fluctuations related to a portion of its floating-rate debt by using interest rate cap and swap agreements.
 Such agreements, subject to current market conditions, allow the Company to replace floating-rate debt with fixed-rate debt in order to achieve its desired ratio of floating-rate to fixed-rate debt.
 However, any interest rate cap or swap agreements that the Company enters into may not be effective in reducing its exposure to interest rate changes.
 For example, the Company's prior swap agreements, which expired on September 30, 2021, resulted in increases in interest expense in 2021.

-Comparison of Three Months Ended March 31, 2022 and 2021
+Comparison of Three Months Ended June 30, 2022 and 2021